packbackbooks/engineering-docs/careers/software-engineer.md

 **Productivity:** They are capable of completing small, well-defined tasks on time with minimal help from other engineers.
 They are mindful of their technical limitations and take them into account when planning their work.
 They focus on reliably delivering quality work on time.
 They review their own code first before submitting a PR.

-**Impact:** They take on work that helps the team meet its sprint goals.
+**Impact:** They deliver well-defined tasks that contribute to the team's sprint goals.
 They actively participate in team norms, processes, and expectations.
-They focus on delivering the work assigned to them in a sprint.
+They deliver the work assigned to them in a sprint with [###WHAT###] consistency.

 **Communication:** They ask questions to understand how their work fits into the larger context.
 They proactively communicate whether their work is ahead, on track, or behind, and are especially mindful about communicating when work is taking longer than expected.
 They welcome feedback and apply the feedback they received in other contexts.

 **Collaboration:** They pair frequently.
 They are able to quickly recognize when they are stuck and ask for help.
 For more complicated tasks, they leverage the knowledge of their peers to plan and execute their work on time.
-They actively participate in code review and offer feedback to others.
+They provide constructive feedback in code review and know when they need help constructing meaningful feedback.

 ## Engineer II